West Indies cricket team: ODI and T20I grounds

+The following four stadiums have been used for at least one international match other than Test matches.

 Clothing

-When playing one-day cricket, the Windies wear a maroon-coloured shirt and trousers.
-The shirt also sports the logo of the West Indian Cricket Board and the name of their suppliers Castore on the sleeves of their jerseys.
+When playing one-day cricket, the West Indies cricket team wear a maroon-coloured shirt and trousers.
+The shirt also sports the logo of the West Indian Cricket Board and the name of their suppliers Macron.
 The one-day cap is maroon with the WICB logo on the left of the front, with two yellow stripes.

+When playing T20I cricket, the team dons a yellow-coloured shirt with maroon-coloured sleeves, with two stripes of sky blue and yellow.
+The shirt also features the logo of the manufacturer along with the crest of the Cricket Board.

 When playing first-class cricket, in addition to their cricket flannels West Indian fielders sometimes wear a maroon sunhat with a wide brim or a maroon baggy cap.
 The WICB logo is on the front of the hat.
 Helmets are coloured similarly.
 The sweater was edged with Maroon, green and grey.
 Gold was added to the stripes in the early 2000s.
 The design reverted to a simple maroon facing when the West Indies began wearing fleeces.
 In 2020 they again wore the traditional cable knit sweaters edged with Maroon and Green.
 When the team toured they wore maroon caps but in test matches in the Caribbean, it was customary for the team to wear dark blue caps until the late 1970s.
 The blazers awarded for home tests were dark blue with white and green facings.
 An example is displayed in the museum at Lord's.
-After c 1977 home and away teams both wore maroon caps and the blazers were the same colours.
+After 1977 home and away teams both wore maroon caps and the blazers were the same colours.

 During World Series Cricket, coloured uniforms were adopted.
 The initial West Indies uniform was pink and was later changed to maroon to match their Test match caps.
 Grey was also added as a secondary colour.
 In some of their uniforms grey has been dominant over the traditional maroon.
 Some uniforms had green, yellow or white as accent colour.